smeetrs/deep_avsr/README.md

 Once the Visual Frontend and Language Model weights are downloaded, place them in a folder and add their paths in the `config.py` file.

-Release of pre-trained weights for AO, VO and AV models may take some time.

-[//]: # (Please send an email at `smeetrs<AT>iitb.ac.in` from your institutional email ID for the pre-trained weights of the AO, VO and AV models.
-Place the weights of each model in the corresponding `/final/models` directory.)
+Please send an email at `smeetrs<AT>iitb.ac.in` from your institutional email ID for the pre-trained weights of the AO, VO and AV models.
+Place the weights of each model in the corresponding `/final/models` directory.

 ## How To Use